deepakDevOpss/module_terraform_role_ansible/README.md

 # module_terraform_role_ansible

-<h2> This will help you to install required prerequisites and how to create infrastructure using these modules </h2>
+<h2> This will help you to install prerequisites and how to create infrastructure using these modules </h2>

 <h3> Install prerequisites </h3>